-What ring choose?
-Each form has its own meaning and its own name.
-Read what are the 10 types of the most worn rings and what they symbolize.
+Which ring to choose?
+Each shape of this jewel has its own meaning and its own name.
+Read what are the 10 kind of rings most worn and what they symbolize ♦

 There are many types of rings: there are not only those for engagement or marriage.
-The shape of a ring also depends on which of the hand or finger you can wear, on what occasion is more appropriate, because many rings are also of the symbols.
-The jewelers, not surprisingly, offer their rings with a precise definition, as eternity, trilogy, solitaire, cocktails … Here’s the 10 most requested ring models and what the different shapes of this jewel mean.
+The shape of a ring also depends on which finger of the hand to wear it or on which occasion is more appropriate, because many types of rings also have a symbolic meaning.
+Not surprisingly, jewelers offer their rings with a precise definition, such as eternity, trilogy, solitaire, cocktail … Here are the 10 most requested ring models and what the different shapes of this jewel mean.

 2 Eternity.
-Ring with a metal band (usually white gold) with a continuous line of gems (usually diamonds, but they are also offered with different stones, such as emeralds, rubies or sapphires).
-As the name indicates, it symbolizes the love that never ends.
-It is often given by the husband to his wife on the occasion of an anniversary, usually after ten years of marriage.
-If the diamonds do not follow the entire circumference, but only a part (also to make it more comfortable to wear), it is also defined as half-eternity.
+Ring with a metal band (usually white gold) and a continuous line of gems (usually diamonds, but they are also offered with different stones, such as emeralds, rubies or sapphires).
+As the name indicates, eternity symbolizes love that never ends.
+It is a ring often given by a husband to his wife on an anniversary, usually after ten years of marriage.
+If the diamonds set do not follow the entire circumference, but only a part (also to make it more comfortable to wear), it is also defined as half-eternity.
 But in this case the concept is the same: eternal love (and even a minor expense).

-3 Band ring, wedding ring.
-It is the classic wedding ring, the most widely used.
-It is characterized by a smooth metal, most of the times yellow gold.
+3 Wedding ring.
+It is the classic wedding ring, the most used.
+It is characterized by a usually smooth metal, most often yellow gold.
 The width is variable, it depends on your tastes.
-The ring offers the possibility to engrave inside the wedding date or the name of the wife or husband inside.
+The ring offers the possibility to engrave the wedding date or the name of the wife or husband inside.
 Introduced by the ancient Romans, the wedding ring symbolizes the commitment made to marriage.
-The wedding ring is generally worn on the left hand on the ring finger, while in Central and Eastern Europe, and also in the Iberian Peninsula (except Catalonia), is used to put it right.
+The wedding ring is generally worn on the left hand on the ring finger, while in Central-Eastern Europe, and also in the Iberian Peninsula (except Catalonia), it is used to put it on the right.

 Read also On which finger to wear the ring

-5 Knuckle ring.
-It has a smaller diameter than a normal ring: in fact, it is worn on the first or second joint of the finger.
+5 Phalanx ring.
+This ring has a smaller diameter than a normal ring: in fact, it is worn on the first or second phalanx of the finger.
 Used in antiquity, it is back in fashion now.
 But you need to pay attention to the size: it must be the right size so as not to risk losing it.
 It is usually very thin, light, often made of metal only, without stones.

 7 Trilogy.
 Not to be confused with the trinity ring.
 The trilogy ring indicates a metal band with three stones mounted, usually diamonds.
 It looks like a solitaire ring, but multiplied by three.
 The meaning?
 Well, if you search on Google you will find quite a few.
-But the real thing is: I can not spend on a big diamond, but with three little stones I get (almost) the same effect.
+But the real thing is: my dear, I can’t spend on one large diamond ring, but with three small ones I get (almost) the same effect.
+And that’s right.

 Read also The secrets of the cocktail ring

 10 Halo.
-Ring with a diamond or an other stone in the center, and a halo of smaller gems around it.
-It is a gimmick of jewelry designers that serves to increase the visual impact without having to resort to a larger and more expensive gem.
+The name indicates a ring with a diamond or other central stone and a crown of smaller gems around it.
+It is a gimmick of jewelry designers that serves to increase the visual impact of the stones, without having to resort to a larger and more expensive gem.
 It is a type of setting widely used for both demanding and less expensive rings.